“If I pay them more, they’ll act differently and that will bring people in.”

 None of that will happen.

-The last one was a popular myth in 2008, but widely discarded by 2010 (although some owners took such a bad hit from the idea that they’re still doing the “walk of shame” in 2018.)
+The last one was a popular myth in 2008 but was widely discarded by 2010 (although some owners took such a bad hit from the idea that they’re still doing the “walk of shame” in 2018).

 “Well, I don’t know how to do it…but if I pay my COACHES to do it, it’s their fault—not mine!”

 Who will teach the coaches how to “bring people in”?
 Because it’s not a matter of incentive—no one has more incentive than the box owner.

 1. “I want to pay my coaches a bit more per class so they’ll act more professionally.”